stibbons1990/hex/docs/blog/posts/2023-08-27-xhci-host-controller-not-responding-assume-dead.md

 ---
+date: 2023-08-27
+categories:
+ - linux
+ - xhci
+ - usb
+ - hardware
+ - failure
+ - glitch
+ - workaround
+ - timeout
-title:  "xHCI host controller not responding, assume dead"
+title: xHCI host controller not responding, assume dead
-date:   2023-08-27 20:08:27 +0200
-categories: linux xhci usb hardware failure glitch workaround timeout
 ---

 Today, a number of USB devices were unavailable for no apparent reason.